givemepower8/givemepower8.github.io/_drafts/2018-04-01-React-Components.md

 ReactDOM.render(<Hello toWho="World" />, document.getElementById("root"));
 ```

-Function components are the best components when it comes to reusability because they are pure function with no state.
-They are predictable—the same input will always give us the same output.
+Functional components are the best components when it comes to reusability because they are pure function with no state.
+They are very predictable as the same input will always give us the same output.

-React.Component has its life cycle and has constructor, properties and methods:
+But sometimes you need state inside the component, class-based component or React.Component supports state and it has its life cycle and has constructor, properties and methods:

 - Class Properties
   - defaultProps